vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 _days goes up to…’ the article stated._

-My dad just calmly looked up and said: ‘This world is officially going to hell.’
+My dad just calmly looked up and said: ‘_This world is officially going to hell._’

-However, it was only a morning and since we couldn’t possibly start our day in
+However, it was only morning and since we couldn’t start our day in

 such a bleak fashion (not even in Bosnia), he started illustrating his point in a

-more elaborative manner.
+more elaborated manner.

-‘You know, Red Star* played with Manchester in 1958.
+_‘You know, Red Star* played with Manchester in 1958.
 And almost won!
-There’s no
+There’s no_

-way they could play with them now.
-The big clubs started becoming more popular
+_way they could play with them now.
+The big clubs started becoming more popular_

-and more people started watching them.
-Then, based on the TV rights they were
+_and more people started watching them.
+Then, based on the TV rights they were_

-able to invest more and buy only the best football players.
-Now, their game is better

-and more interesting and they only want to play with other big teams.
-Meanwhile,
+_able to invest more and buy only the best football players.
+Now, their game is better, more interesting and they only want to play with other big teams._

-the small clubs are getting less and less popular and now have to fight a whole

-group of other small clubs in order to even gain the opportunity to play with the
+_Meanwhile, the small clubs are getting less and less popular and now have to fight a whole group of other small clubs in order to even gain the opportunity to play with the big dogs.'_

-‘big dogs’. ’

 I could not be further away from a football fan, but I understand his logic: